zeroc-ice/ice-builder-ant/README.md

 ## Execution Environment

-The `Slice2JavaTask` and `Slice2FreezeJTask` tasks must be able to locate and spawn the `slice2java` and `slice2freezej` executables.
-You can specify the directory of your Ice installation by defining the ice.home ant property or the `ICE_HOME` environment variable, in which case the task assumes that the Slice compiler's executable is located in the `bin` subdirectory of the specified installation directory.
+The `slice2java` and `slice2freezej` tasks must be able to locate and spawn the `slice2java` and `slice2freezej` executables.
+You can specify the directory of your Ice installation by defining the `ice.home` ant property or the `ICE_HOME` environment variable, in which case the task assumes that the Slice compiler's executable is located in the `bin` subdirectory of the specified installation directory.
 For example, if `ICE_HOME` is set to `/opt/Ice` on Linux, the task assumes that the executable path name is `/opt/Ice/bin/slice2java` or `/opt/Ice/bin/slice2freezej`.
 Furthermore, the tasks also configure their shared library search path (if necessary for your platform) to ensure the executable can resolve its library dependencies.

 If both `ice.home` and `ICE_HOME` are defined, `ice.home` takes precedence.
-If neither are defined, the task assumes that the executable can already be found in your `PATH` and that your shared library search path is configured correctly.
+If neither are defined, the task assumes that the executables can be found in your `PATH` and that your shared library search path is configured correctly.

 Finally, you can use a task parameter to specify the full path name of the Slice compiler.
 Again, the tasks assume that your shared library search path is configured correctly.

-## Slice2JavaTask
+## `slice2java` Task

-### Dependencies

-The task minimizes recompilation by maintaining dependencies between Slice files.
-The task stores this information in a file named `.depend` in the output directory and updates these dependencies after each invocation.
-(You can specify a different name for this file using a task parameter.)

-Note that the task does not maintain dependencies between a Slice file and its generated Java source files.
-Consequently, removing the generated Java source files does not cause the task to recompile a Slice file.
-In fact, the task only compiles a Slice file when any of the following conditions are true:

-* No dependency file exists.
-* No dependency information is found for the Slice file.
-* The modification time of the Slice file is later than the modification time of the dependency file.
-* The Slice file includes another Slice file that is eligible for compilation.

-The simplest way to force the task to recompile all of your Slice files is to remove the dependency file.

 ### Parameters